gitrgoliveira/vault-eda-delivery/README.md

 ## Makefile Targets

-The project includes a comprehensive Makefile for automation:
+The project includes a Makefile for automation:

 ```bash
 # Environment setup